You are here:Home/Books & eBooks Written By Our Lawyers on Divorce & Family La...

 Find helpful, informative books and guides about family law and divorce written by attorneys from Weinberger Divorce & Family Law Group in New Jersey.

 A Guide To Uncontested Divorce In New Jersey

-Learn why it’s important to consult with an attorney before finalizing a Marital Settlement Agreement.
+Find out why it is important to consult with an attorney before finalizing a Marital Settlement Agreement.

 What readers are saying… “If you think the two of you can pull it together to figure out the terms of your own divorce, this guide is filled with helpful tips on how to make this happen.”
 Joan W., Morris County

 Does your divorce involve a high degree of disagreement and conflict?
-A Guide to Contested Divorce in New Jersey has the information you need to help you reach a fair settlement and finally move on with your life.
+If you’re dealing with such hotly contested issues as child custody disputes, disagreements over who keeps the house, or you’re fighting over alimony, child support payments, business interests and other financial issues, A Guide to Contested Divorce in New Jersey has the information you need to help you reach a fair settlement and finally move on with your life.
 In clear, empowering language, Bari Z. Weinberger offers readers the opportunity to:

-Learn the first steps involved in the contested divorce process, including case management conferences and participating in a Matrimonial Early Settlement Panel (MESP).
+Learn the first steps involved in the contested divorce process, including attending a case management conference, participating in the discovery process, attending parenting programs, and participating in a Matrimonial Early Settlement Panel (MESP).